 I move that the School Board amend Board Policy No. 2024, Online Learning, as attached to the Board Action Report, and that the School Board repeal Board Policy No. C16.00, Acceptance of Correspondence or College Courses for High School Credit, also attached to the Board Action Report.
-If the motion is approved, the changes would be effective for the 2019-20 summer term of the 2018-19 school year.
+If the motion is approved, the changes would be effective for the 2019-20 school year.